Updated 19.02.2023 to incorporate the regulation changes for the 2023 season.

 Teams purchase what is called a season package for around $120,000.

 This package as outlined in the FIM rules is intended to cover the basic dry weather front wheel braking needs for one rider per season.
-It consists of:
+As of 2023 there will be two options as follows:

 Where certain sizes or the higher mass brakes are mandated these are also included.
 Teams can purchase more brakes from the approved list throughout the season without limit.